Raila Odinga International Stadium: Overview

+Structure and facilities

+The stadium will feature solar panels, rain water harvesting systems: that will provide greywater for reuse in non-potable forms, glass fronted luxury suites providing panaromic views of the football pitch and an asymmetrical shield silhouette resembling the shield on the Flag of Kenya.

 Construction

 The construction contract was awarded to China Road and Bridge Corporation (CRBC), a subsidiary of China Communications Construction Company (CCCC), a Chinese, majority state-owned, publicly traded multinational engineering and construction conglomerate.
 The contract price has not been disclosed.
 The supervising engineer is the KDF Engineering Department.
 Construction started on 1 March 2024 and is planned to last approximately two years.
 Later it was revealed that the project was a public private partnership (PPP) arrangement between the government of Kenya and a yet-to-be identified third party.

 In July 2024, Linzi Finco 003 Trust, a subsidiary of Liaison Group, listed a KSh 44.79 billion infrastructure asset-backed security on the Nairobi Securities Exchange to fund the construction of the stadium.
 The bond is backed by future revenues of the project, and has been dubbed "one of the most sophisticated structured financings in East Africa."

+In January 2026, the Defense PS Patrick Mariru stated that the bulk of the work was done, bringing the project to its final phase with 80% completion.